njgriffiths/energize-bridgewater/README.md

 Case Studies & "What's next" cards:
 These pieces are built dynamically, using templates found in the "templates" directory.
-To edit the text of these, you will need to edit the JSON files in the "data" directory – there are two files, one for the cards (ards.json) & another for the case studies (case-studies.json).
-Changes to either the text or the template will require rerunning the build script (npm run build).
+To add links or edit the text of these, you simply need to edit the JSON files in the "data" directory – there are two files, one for the cards (ards.json) & another for the case studies (case-studies.json).
+To add a link, simply enter the desired URL in 'url' field, which is currently empty then upload the saved file to the the 'data' directory on the FTP server.